flash62au/WiTcontroller/README.md

 The display of the battery can be temporarily toggled by setting a key or button to ``SHOW_HIDE_BATTERY``.
 The display will cycle between none, icon only and icon plus percent value.
 Note that ``USE_BATTERY_TEST`` must be set to `true` for this to have any effect.
 By default it is disabled (0).

+> [!NOTE]
-*Note: I recommend adding a physical power switch to disconnect the battery as this feature will, slowly, continually drain the battery, even when not being used.*
+> I recommend adding a physical power switch to disconnect the battery as this feature will, slowly, continually drain the battery, even when not being used.*

 <hr style="height: 1px;">